INCEPTdk/adaptr/cran-comments.md

 ## Release summary

-This is a patch release triggered by a CRAN request to fix a failing test on R patched that also includes minor documentation updates.
+This is a patch release with bug fixes and documentation updates.

 ## R CMD check results